 - Autonomy - Most humans desire independence and want to be in control of their actions.
-Players can take control of of their characters actions in games and in some cases manipulate the in-game environment to suit our preferences.
+Players can take control of their characters' actions in games and in some cases manipulate the in-game environment to suit their preferences.

 - Relatedness - Humans relate to in-game stories, characters and environments that may reflect their lives in some way.
 Games can help individuals feel a sense of belonging, whether with a family or group, within a society or even be comfortable with themselves - for players to be truly immersed in a game, it's important for them to connect with the content.

-Over the years, studies have shown other features that are attractive to players, however most digital games have a way of fulfulling the 3 psychological needs at a very basic level.
+Over the years, studies have shown other features that are attractive to players; however, most digital games have a way of fulfilling the three psychological needs at a very basic level.

 Why do we play serious games?

 Early serious game pioneers saw the potential of video games and sought to utilise the positive effects of gaming to simulate real life.
-Developers realised games not only appealed to children and 'gamers' but bridged the gap between a user and their goal, games are the ultimate engagement engine.
+Developers realised games not only appealed to children and 'gamers' but bridged the gap between users and their goals, games are the ultimate engagement engine.

 Studies show that serious games appeal to our intrinsic human motivational needs and have the power to tap into our brain and motivate behavioural change, trigger real emotions and create memorable user experiences.
 Simply put, we use serious games because we want our messages to transcend all boundaries and make a lasting impact on players.